 Q2: Is the Zoom LED light harmful to my eyes or gums?

-No. Protective eyewear is provided for the patient during the procedure, and the gum tissue is shielded with a protective barrier before gel application.
-The Zoom LED light is not a UV laser and does not generate heat that would damage soft tissue.
+No. Protective eyewear is provided for the patient during the procedure, and the gum tissue is shielded with a light-cured resin barrier before each gel application.
+The light exposure is to the teeth only.

 Q4: Can I eat normally before Zoom whitening?